dsci445-csu/project-2/README.md

 Steps to Reproduce the Rusults from our project:
 - Go to the kaggle link above and download the data
 - Extract the zip file into a folder called "data" in the repo.
-This folder named in the .gitignore file because these csv's are too large to commit
+This folder is named in the .gitignore file because these csv's are too large to commit
 - Run the "NFL Data Cleaning.Rmd" file from top to bottom
 - Run the "Reproduce Logistic Model (LASSO).Rmd" file from top to bottom
 - NOTE: The following two steps produce large .rds files that will be provided as model runtimes exceeded 4 Hours total